daviddugle/API-CodeQuiz/README.md

 I got super lost and have to go back and reveiew the entire week.
 I will sumbit what I have and hopefully can update it this weekend.
 Otherwise I will have to ask for a re-grade because I have hit a wall.

+This is the toughest one yet.
+The event listener really gave me a hard time.
+I also struggled with the score, made it way harder than it needed to be.
+Once the items were stored into the local storage I was home free.